Skip to content

 Indemnities to Employees

 Employment Agreements sometimes contain indemnities from the employer for liabilities the employee incurs in the course performing his or her duties as employee.
 Such an indemnity can also be implied by law, if the employment agreement does not contain an explicit indemnity.
-However there are some issues that can effect the enforceability of these.
+However there are some issues that can affect the enforceability of these.

 Read more